benshimonz/V1/README.md

 If _S1_ is not given:

-**M1 limits the assignment combinations to entities _S2_ - to the _n_ assignment combinations with the minimial / maximial number of assignment combinations of entities _S3_.**
+**M1 limits the assignment combinations to entities _S2_ - to the _n_ assignment combinations with the minimial / maximial positive number of assignment combinations of entities _S3_.**

 If _S1_ is given:

-**For each assignment combination to entities _S1_ - M1 limits the assignment combinations to entities _S2_ - to the _n_ assignment combinations with the minimal / maximal number of assignment combinations of entities _S3_.**
+**For each assignment combination to entities _S1_ - M1 limits the assignment combinations to entities _S2_ - to the _n_ assignment combinations with the minimal / maximal positive number of assignment combinations of entities _S3_.**

 - Suppose the pattern is "5 → with max D" but there are only 3 →'s with >0 assignments to D - Only these 3 will be included.
 - Suppose the pattern is "5 → with max D" but there are 10 →'s with identical max number of assignments to D - all 10 will be included.